Jeihanh/student-needs-inference/README.md

 # Inference of Student Needs in STEM Self-Study using Facial Expression Recognition

 ## Project Description
 This repository contains the implementation and data analysis for a research project that infers student needs in STEM self-study environments using facial expression recognition (FACS) and machine learning.
-The system integrates facial action unit analysis with self-reported needs surveys to classify student cognitive and emotional states during learning sessions.

 ## Files Included
 - `alldata_17.csv` - Final dataset with 17 normalized AU intensity features